 I used XML->Set Schema->Any Well-formed XML, for a first-pass checking for mismatched tags etc, without bothering about validity against the specific DTD.

 You can quickly add missing close-tags, by typing "<", and then C-Enter for auto-completion.
 (I was obscurely amused to see M-Tab listed as an alternative shortcut.
 If you don't get the joke, try it yourself in any popular desktop environment; it doesn't do any harm.
 I didn't realize it myself until I tried it).
-You may also want Options->Line Wrapping for this buffer->Word Wrap.

 I originally tried xmlcopyeditor.
 In order to change an open-tag to a close-tag, you have to delete the open-tag and then create a fresh close tag.
-It's not that this takes too long - backspace/delete kills the whole tag at once, and then "
+It's not that this takes too long - backspace/delete kills the whole tag at once, and then "" is completed for you automatically.
+But it's completely unfamiliar to me.
+What I instinctively want to do is add a "/" character before the "<".
+That doesn't work; the autocompletion kicks in without being asked, leaving you with a mess like "</em>em>".

 Enabling the Orca Screen Reader manually